ZealinBee/fullstack-library/README.md

 #### Librarian :

 - CRUD operations on the users, ability to make user admin
-- CRUD operations on the books and authors
+- CRUD operations on the books
+- CRUD operation on the authors
+- CRUD operation on the genres
 - See all the loans of the users, can choose to manage them as well

 #### User :